paulinho-16/MEIC-ASSO/docs/authentication.md

 This route may be used to update the password of the user.
 It requires two parameters, namely the `oldPassword` and the `newPassword`.

-In order to use this route the user must be authenticated.
+In order to use this route, the user must be authenticated.

 #### POST `/user/forgot-password`